ROOT™ Periodontal & Implant Centers

 Procedure Cost

-There are a range of factors that can impact the final cost of having PST performed, such as the severity of your case, any associated procedures that will need to be performed prior to or along with treatment, as well as your insurance plan.
+There are a range of factors that can impact the final cost of having PST performed, such as the severity of your case, any associated procedures that will need to be performed prior to or along with treatment, and your insurance plan.

 • We accept Discover, Visa, MasterCard, and American Express